 The Microsoft Research-Inria Joint Center, Inria JC, is a collaborative research partnership between Microsoft Research and Inria, the French Public Research Institute in Computer Science.
 Since its creation in 2005, the Inria JC has been home to over 25 projects co-led by researchers from Inria and MSR.
-There are currently eight active projects, addressing a wide range of cutting-edge research challenges.
+There are currently eleven active projects, addressing a wide range of cutting-edge research challenges.

 Security is an area of particular focus, with projects on cryptography for blockchains, certification of distributed algorithms’ correctness, and design of cryptographic protocols for the Internet with certified security properties.